 - Headaches: Massage 1 or 2 drops of Patchouli essential oil on the temples or inhale directly from the bottle for a few minutes.

 Patchouli is reputed to stimulate one’s wish to go beyond one’s internal and external boundaries.
-It must be remembered that Patchouli represents a whole epoch, an ambience, a way of life: freedom, independence…
+Patchouli represents a whole epoch, an ambience, a way of life: freedom, independence…

 Note also that it repels insects (reputed insecticide against moths).
 A few drops of essential oil on support medium (think of replacing it from time to time), in cupboards, and you have a mothproof house without using chemicals.